 3–0.8 µm size fraction community composition

 On the 0.8 µm filter, OTUs for Marinobacter dominated at all depths except 6.5 m.
-Their capture on this size fraction is consistent with the cell size of isolates (Gauthier et al., 1992).
+Their capture on this size fraction is consistent with the cell size of isolates (1.2–3 µm) (Gauthier et al., 1992).
 The genus is extraordinarily metabolically versatile and described as an “opportunitroph” (Singer et al., 2011).
 Some isolates are capable of interacting with diatoms (Gärdes et al., 2010) and dinoflagellates (Green et al., 2006).
 Others are metal-oxidizing autotrophs (Edwards et al., 2003; Wang et al., 2011) or are capable of unusual redox cycling (Handley et al., 2009).
 Marinobacter isolates from Antarctic lakes are capable of anaerobic respiration using dimethyl sulfoxide (DMSO) (Matsuzaki et al., 2006) or nitrate (Ward & Priscu, 1997).
 Analysis of functional potential linked to Marinobacter revealed which of these capabilities was related to its dominance in Organic Lake (see Carbon resourcefulness in dominant heterotrophic bacteria below).

 OTUs for RF3 and Halomonas were overrepresented at 6.5 m, and RF3 sequences were more abundant (Figure 2 and 3).
 Their relative abundance in the deep zone indicates a role in microaerophilic processes.
 The majority of RF3 sequences to date are from anaerobic environments including mammalian gut (Tajima et al., 1999; Ley et al., 2006; Samsudin et al., 2011), sediment (Yanagibayashi et al., 1999; Röske et al., 2012), municipal waste leachate (Huang et al., 2005), anaerobic sludge (Chouari et al., 2005; Goberna et al., 2009; Rivière et al., 2009; Tang et al., 2011), a subsurface oil well head (Yamane et al., 2011), and the anaerobic zone of saline lakes (Humayoun et al., 2003; Schmidtova et al., 2009) including an Antarctic lake (Bowman et al., 2000b).
 However, some members have been found in surface waters (Demergasso et al., 2008; Xing et al., 2009; Yilmaz et al., 2012) suggesting not all members are strict anaerobes.
 Several Halomonas isolates have been sourced from Organic Lake including two described species Halomonas subglaciescola and Halomonas meridiana, both of which grow as rods with dimensions consistent with capture on this size fraction (Franzmann et al., 1987a; James et al., 1990).
 Despite these isolates being aerobic, Halomonas has been reported to be enriched at the oxycline in Organic Lake (James et al., 1994), indicating Halomonas in the lake play an ecological role in the suboxic zone.
 This capacity may be linked to the ability of free amino acids and organic acids (which are abundant in the deep zone) to stimulate the growth of isolates (Franzmann et al., 1987a).